intersystems/quickstarts-multimodel-java/README.md

 # Multi-Model QuickStart for Java Code Sample

-This code shows multi-model access to InterSystems IRIS data platform in Java.

-This sample is used in the [Multi-Model exercise](https://learning.intersystems.com/course/view.php?name=Multimodel) on the InterSystems Learning site.
+## In this repo
+.
+├── LICENSE
+├── README.md
+└── src
+    ├── Demo
+    │   ├── Airport.java
+    │   └── Location.java
+    └── multimodelQS.java

+## Guided Tutorial
+For a guided tutorial using this sample, visit [Accessing Data in Java Using Multiple Data Models](https://learning.intersystems.com/course/view.php?name=JavaMultiModel) on the InterSystems learning site.

+## How to use this sample on your own
-It shows object, relational, and native access from a Java application to InterSystems IRIS.
-Airport data is stored using objects and retrieved using SQL, and a custom data structure is created using the Native API to handle route information between airports.
+This sample code shows object, relational, and native access from a Java application to InterSystems IRIS.
+Airport data is stored using objects and retrieved using SQL, and a custom data structure is created using to handle route information between airports.

-## Run the sample code in the InterSystems Learning Labs or Evaluator Edition (on AWS, GCP, or Azure)

-1. In the integrated terminal, run the following lines to compile the classes:

-  * `cd /home/project/quickstarts-multimodel-java/src`
-  * `javac -cp ".:../lib/intersystems-jdbc-3.2.0.jar:../lib/intersystems-xep-3.2.0.jar" multimodelQS.java`

-2. Run multimodelQS:

-  * `java -cp ".:../lib/intersystems-xep-3.2.0.jar:../lib/intersystems-jdbc-3.2.0.jar" multimodelQS`

-## Run the sample code locally
+1. Start with an installation of Java and a running instance of InterSystems IRIS.
+2. Download the latest JDBC driver for Java from the [InterSystems Drivers Download page](https://intersystems-community.github.io/iris-driver-distribution/)
+3. Add the InterSystems JDBC driver to your CLASSPATH according to the [Connection Your Application documentation page](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=ADRIVE#ADRIVE_jdbc)

-1. Clone the repo and open in your Java IDE
+4. Clone this repository and open it in your preferred IDE.
-2. In `multimodelQS.java`, change username, password, IP, port and namespace to point to your instance of InterSystems IRIS
+5. In `multimodelQS.java`, on lines 29-32, change username, password, IP, port and namespace to point to your instance of InterSystems IRIS
-3. Run multimodelQS

-## Output
+6. Compile the project and run multimodelQS.java.
 If all works correctly, you will see a list of airports output.
 Data is stored using XEP (objects) and retrieved using JDBC (relationally).

-If you would like to see how to store data natively using Java:
+7. If you would like to see how to store data natively using Java:
     1. Find and uncomment the following lines:
-`// storeAirfare(irisNative);`
-`// checkAirfare(irisNative);`
+    ```
+    // storeAirfare(irisNative);
+    // checkAirfare(irisNative);
+    ```
     2. Enter departure airport: **BOS**
     3. Enter destination airport: **AUS**

     The output should say:
     >Printed to ^airport global.
 The distance in miles between BOS and AUS is: 1698.
     >The following routes exist for this path:
     >  -AA150: 450 USD
     >  -AA290: 550 USD

     Other routes may be null.

-## Keep Exploring

-To continue with another Java example with InterSystems IRIS, see the [Java QuickStart](https://gettingstarted.intersystems.com/language-quickstarts/java-quickstart/).